-Whilst in some cases it is necessary to stay in hospital for a real. to stay in hospital for a prolonged period, in general, if treatment can be given at home or patients sent home as soon as they feel comfortable and confident enough to do so, they will recover quicker, benefitting from the familiar surroundings a home provides.
+Thilst in some cases it is necessary to stay in hospital for a prolonged period, in general, if treatment can be given at home or patients sent home as soon as they feel comfortable and confident enough to do so, they will recover quicker, benefitting from the familiar surroundings a home provides.
 Obviously not all patients have suitable home support structures and we work hard with our social care department to protect vulnerable patients.
 However, as in our birthing centre, problem free births can be delivered in a luxury birthing unit and mothers are free to leave merely hours after the birth if they feel up to it.
 In principle the less time people spend in hospital, the better.